annettebalmes/annettebalmes.github.io/_posts/2023-10-06-NDVI-analysis.md

     frameborder="0">
 </iframe>

 Finally, I wanted to look at the NDVI values for different years, instead of looking at the difference.
+We can see below that the upper right part of the fire has had the most vegetation regrowth, but still does not look like it did before the fire.
+And the lower left portion of the fire originally had less vegetation overall than the upper right area, but the vegetation has barely begun to become healthier/more abundant.

 <iframe src="/assets/ndvi/ndvi_values_2012_2013_2023.html"
     sandbox="allow-same-origin allow-scripts"